alexanderboogaard/mediaserver/media.md

 sudo firewall-cmd --list-all
 ```

-To make sure you can delete the mediafiles from within Plex you have to add the Plex user to your own *groupname*:
+To make sure you can delete the mediafiles from within Plex you have to add the Plex user to your own groupname:

 ```
 sudo usermod -a -G groupname plex